dlbewley/guifreelife-src/content/blog/Securing-Cloud-init-User-Data-with-External-Secrets-and-OpenShift-Virtualization.md

 # Summary

-By leveraging the [External Secrets Operator][3] and [Kustomize][6] we _safely_ deployed fully provisioned Virtual Machines to OpenShift using a single command.
-We used 1Password for it's ubiquity and ease of setup, but this pattern can be adapted for other secret backends and VM configurations, providing a robust solution for secret management in [OpenShift Virtualization][15] environments.
+By leveraging the [External Secrets Operator][3] and [Kustomize][6] we _safely_ deployed fully provisioned Virtual Machines to OpenShift using a single command, using 1Password for it's ubiquity and ease of setup.
+This pattern can be adapted for other secret secrets vault providers for robust secret management in production [OpenShift Virtualization][15] environments.

 # References